joakimsk/docs/docs/restapi.rst

    :<json string path_igate: Digipath for igate
-   :<json string path_messages: Digipath for messaging :<json string path_objects: Digipath for objects :<json string always_rf: Regex to specify what DESTs to always be sent on RF :<json boolean remotectl: Activate remote control protocol :<json int remote_radius: Radius in km where we want to receive item-updates :<json rc_server: Remote control server to connect to :<json authkey: Authentication key to be used in remote control
+   :<json string path_messages: Digipath for messaging :<json string path_objects: Digipath for objects :<json string always_rf: What DESTs to always be sent on RF (regex) :<json boolean remotectl: Activate remote control protocol :<json int remote_radius: Radius in km to receive item-updates :<json rc_server: Remote control server to connect to :<json authkey: Authentication key to be used in remote control